 Why does this federal agency use foreign photos to promote Canadian culture?
 It suggested that Canadian photographers are too expensive.

-Federal government agencies which regularly use cheap stock pictures from abroad include: Canada Revenue Agency, Canadian Intellectual Property Office, Competition Bureau, Copyright Board of Canada (one of the stock photos used by the Copyright Board is the same picture used on Iranian and Russian web sites dedicated to stealing music), Canadian Radio and Television Commission (the “Canadian” family on its home page is American), Department of Foreign Affairs, and Health Canada, just to name a few.
+Federal government agencies that regularly use cheap stock pictures from abroad include: Canada Revenue Agency, Canadian Intellectual Property Office, Competition Bureau, Copyright Board of Canada (one of the stock photos used by the Copyright Board is the same picture used on Iranian and Russian web sites dedicated to stealing music), Canadian Radio and Television Commission (the “Canadian” family on its home page is American), Department of Foreign Affairs, and Health Canada.

 It’s also common for some political parties to bypass Canadian photographers and run straight to foreign-owned, cheap stock agencies.